Truth About If Missing Teeth Are Not Replaced

 Many people with missing teeth report suffering from an increase in headaches and TMD.
 This is due to the demand placed on the existing teeth.
 It’s just like when you have a group of people working on a project.
 When there are missing people, the rest of the people in the group have to do more to get the project done.
 When there are missing teeth, the other teeth have to work harder to chew food until it’s ready to swallow.

-People who have missing teeth may slur their words because their tongue isn’t working as it did when the teeth were there.
+Missing teeth can cause speech problems.
+People who have missing teeth may slur their words and stutter, because the tongue isn’t working as it did when the teeth were there.
 Over time, the slurring may not be so obvious, but it can be quite embarrassing for people who have to speak professionally.
 Missing teeth can also lead to lots of extra salivary flow, slobbering and spitting.

 Back, upper teeth that are missing can change the size and shape of the sinuses.
 This change in the sinus structure can also lead to jaw bone erosion, a cratering effect in the sinuses, poor sinus shape, and sinus problems.
 Basically, the shape in the sinus does not lead to good drainage…like a grass area with a sunken in depressed area.
 Water will stand and sit in these areas.
 Bacteria will fester in sinus “holes” and cause bacterial congestion and sinusitis.